-A method used by Helix server to make internal copies of files without duplicating file content in the depot.
+A method used by Helix Server to make internal copies of files without duplicating file content in the depot.
+A lazy copy points to the original versioned file (depot file).
 Lazy copies minimize the consumption of disk space by storing references to the original file instead of copies of the file.